rumialirome-ship-it/aklasbela-tv/README.md

     ```

 6.  **Start the Backend with PM2**:
-    This command starts the server, names the process `ababa-backend`, and will restart it automatically if it crashes.
+    This command starts the server, names the process `aklasbela-backend`, and will restart it automatically if it crashes.
     ```bash
-    pm2 start server.js --name ababa-backend
+    pm2 start server.js --name aklasbela-backend
     ```

 7.  **Configure PM2 to Start on Boot**: